JujuAdams/Scribble/8.0/hdiw-elements-models-and-caching.md

-# Text Elements, Text Models, and Caching
+# Elements, Models, and Caching

 &nbsp;